Click on the Register Now button to find a course near you.

 Do you need to wear a suit to work?
 Or perhaps you need to wear a uniform emblazoned with your company’s logo?
 Perhaps you work in a clothes shop and have to come to work wearing clothes bought in that store?

-Whatever the case, you have to conform to your employers dress policy so there might be an expectation that you’ll be treated the same way by the taxman when it comes to claiming tax deductions for your work clothing.
+Whatever the case, you have to conform to your employers dress policy so there might be an expectation that you'll be treated the same way by the taxman when it comes to claiming tax deductions for your work clothing.
+However, this is not the case.
+In order to claim a deduction for the cost clothing worn to work, the clothing must meet specific criteria.

 What clothing can be claimed?

-Clothing can only be claimed if it is specific to your occupation.
-For example, chef’s pants.
-You cannot claim the cost of purchasing or laundry for clothes that are not specific to your occupation.
-These include black pants and white collar shirts.
+- Specific to your occupation.
+For example chef's pants.
+Your cannot claim the cost of purchasing or laundry for clothes that are not specific to your occupation, such as black pants and white collar shirts.

-Uniform specific clothing can be claimed if it has your company’s logo attached or if it sits inside your employer’s uniform policy.
+- Uniform specific clothing.
+For example, the clothing has your company's logo attached or if it sits inside your employer's enforced uniform policy.

 For a list of clothing you can and can't claim, read our Work related expenses - tax deductions for work clothing.